shashankshekhar9420-creator/bigram/README.md

 The goal of this project is to build a program that can generate new names that look similar to the data set of the names the model is trained on.
 <br>

 The data set contains names.
-Those are the only things that the model sees, we never define spelling rules, grammer rules or instructions about what would make a name sound human.
+Those are the only things that the model sees, we never define spelling rules, grammar rules or instructions about what would make a name sound human.
 We only provide examples.
 So what we are trying to find out is: <i> Can a computer learn patterns from examples alone and use those patterns to create something new?</i>
 <br>

 At the beginning, we have nothing more than a text file: